Localization in Khovanov homology: Khovanov homologies and periodic links

 \section{Khovanov homologies and periodic links}

 In this section, we briefly review the definition and basic properties of several Khovanov homology theories.
-For an oriented link $L\subset S^3$, we review the \emph{even} Khovanov homology $\Kh(L)=\Kh_e(L)$, defined by Khovanov \cite{kho1}, and the {\emph{odd}} Khovanov homology $\kho(L)$ defined by Ozsv\'{a}th, Rasmussen and Szab\'{o} \cite{ors}.
-For an oriented link $L$ in the thickened annulus $(S^1\times [0,1])\times [0,1]$, we review the annular Khovanov homology $\Akh(L)$ defined by \cite{aps}, as well as the odd annular Khovanov homology $\oddAkh(L)$, which appeared in \cite{grigsby-wehrli-gl11}.
+For an oriented link $L\subset S^3$, we review the \emph{even} Khovanov homology $\Kh(L)=\Kh_e(L)$, defined by Khovanov \cite{kho1}, and the {\emph{odd}} Khovanov homology $\kho(L)$ defined by Ozsv\'{a}th-Rasmussen-Szab\'{o} \cite{ors}.
+For an oriented link $L$ in the thickened annulus $(S^1\times [0,1])\times [0,1]$, we review the annular Khovanov homology $\Akh(L)$ defined by Asaeda-Przytycki-Sikora in \cite{aps}, as well as the odd annular Khovanov homology $\oddAkh(L)$, defined in \cite{grigsby-wehrli-gl11} by Grigsby-Wehrli.
 For a more detailed introduction to Khovanov homology, see \cite{kho1}.
 Our exposition follows \cite{lls1} closely.